zenmetsu/rhombus/README.md

 leaves much to be desired, leading one to suspect that the clock could be passed internally via configuration.

-The system board currently consists of CPU, RAM, ROM, and a Xilinx XC95108 CPLD.
+The system board currently consists of CPU, RAM, ROM, an MC68901 multifunction peripheral, and a Xilinx XC95108 CPLD.

 RAM sizing and error checking is in place.
+Monitor has the ability to analyze or change memory contents.

 Next steps:
-Code cleanup to reduce ROM size and increase efficiency S-Record load over serial
+Code cleanup to reduce ROM size and increase efficiency Addition of an MC68681 DUART which will work as auxillary serial port as well as keyboard input S-Record load over serial
 Increasing RAM data bus to 32bits.
 ROM to remain 8bit due to simplicity of flashing devices.
 Floppy drive interface